Built for maintainers who need answers

 Deterministic exports

-Local-first
+Local-first events

-Event annotations live in your browser storage by default
+Event annotations live in your browser storage by default.

-Shareable URLs
+Shareable analysis

-Compare links are explicit and compact; event sharing is opt-in
+Compare links are explicit and compact; event sharing is opt-in.

 Time zone